jw4rd/shieldMill/README.md

 ![shield](https://raw.github.com/jw4rd/shield/master/img/pcb.png)
 -->

-note: The 1/32" toolpath will clear and cutout the board, but it will leave small tabs holding the board in place.
+note: The 1/32" toolpath will clear and cutout the board, and it will leave small tabs holding the board in place.
 These tabs will hold the board in place for the 1/64" finishing pass, and a small flat head screwdriver can be used for breaking the tabs to remove the circuit board.

 <!---